 22/10/2025

-Increasing levels of stress-related absences from work amongst Higher Education Institution’s workforce mean increased risks of claims from employees.
+• Increasing levels of stress-related absences from work among a higher education institution’s workforce mean increased risks of claims from employees.
 These include full-blown employment disputes and civil injury claims, creating legal and reputational challenges.

-This one-hour webinar, delivered by a specialist insurance and employment team of lawyers with over 30 years’ experience handling third-party liability claims, will explore the risks and legal nuances of stress-related Employers’ Liability (EL) civil court claims within the higher education sector.
+Our specialist insurance and employment lawyers Ashley Norman and Adrian Neale have over 30 years’ experience handling third-party liability claims.
+In this session, they explored the risks and legal nuances of stress-related Employers’ Liability (EL) civil court claims within the higher education sector.

-• Provide an overview of the key types of workforce stress-related claims facing the sector today
+• An overview of the key types of workforce stress-related claims facing the sector today

-• Discuss the lifecycle of an EL psychiatric injury claim highlighting key court decisions
+• The lifecycle of an EL psychiatric injury claim highlighting key court decisions

-• Discuss managing the interplay between an employee’s related Tribunal and EL court claims
+• Managing the interplay between an employee’s related Tribunal and EL court claims

-• Explore real-world case studies, outcomes, and learning points
+• Real-world case studies, outcomes, and learning points

-• Offer risk management strategies to mitigate exposure and improve institutional resilience
+• Risk management strategies to mitigate exposure and improve institutional resilience

-• Discuss the importance of collaboration between legal, HR, risk management, and insurers
+• The importance of collaboration between legal, HR, risk management, and insurers

-This session is ideal for university risk managers, legal counsel, HR professionals, insurers, and senior administrators seeking to better understand their institution’s exposure to claims and how best to prepare for and defend against complex claims.
+This On Demand recording is ideal for university risk managers, legal counsel, HR professionals, insurers, and senior administrators seeking to better understand their institution’s exposure to claims and how best to prepare for and defend against complex claims.

-This is the third in our higher education autumn series of Wednesday webinars.
-Our higher education specialists will be hosting our other sessions on 8 and 15 October.
+This was the third in our higher education autumn series of Wednesday webinars.

 Our use of cookies